moralrecordings/win16-debug/README.rst

 CPU coverage logging for DOSBox has been `added as of revision 4318 <https://sourceforge.net/p/dosbox/patches/282/>`_.

 IDA Pro uses a fake 32-bit memory map to lay out 16-bit code.
 In order to use a CPU coverage map from DOSBox with Lighthouse, addresses need to be converted from seg:offset_16 format to module+offset_32.

-This tool converts CPU coverage logs from DOSBox to the Lighthouse expected format using the JSON segment map from get_segtable.py.
+convert_log.py converts CPU coverage logs from DOSBox to the Lighthouse expected format using the JSON segment map from get_segtable.py.
+It also can make a human-readable version, annotating each address with the IDA equivalent.
+By default this tool will filter out any addresses which aren't part of the executable, but you can keep them if you like.

+Logging mode is extremely slow; the emulator writes a line of text to the file "LOGCPU.TXT" before executing every instruction.
+"LOGC 250000" will let the CPU execute for about 1 second.
+A recommended approach is to isolate the program action you wish to record, call "LOGC 250000" from the debugger, then set the action rolling.
+Keep calling "LOGC 250000" until the behaviour you want runs to completion.

 optloader.py